 - Serving platter – depends on the size of the cut and the way you will decorate the dist.

-Once cooked, this meat cut has to be sliced across the grain.
+Once cooked, most tender tri-tip meat cut has to be sliced across the grain.
 It will be easier to find it before seasoning when the meat is raw.

-Check the beef cuts before cooking to determine the directions muscles and fat go through the meat.
-You will see two different grain patterns, which are cutting vertically in the seam of fat.
+Check the beef cuts before cooking to determine the directions muscle fibers and fat cap go through the meat.
+You will see two different grain patterns, which are cutting tri-tip vertically in the seam of fat cap.

 This seam is splitting the tri-tip roughly in half, but probably with one side longer than the other.
 On the smaller cut, the fibers run vertically, and in the longer half, they run diagonally.

-Turn the heat on and roast the steaks.
+Turn the heat on and roast the tri-tip steaks.

-Leave it to rest and then slice it.
+4. Leave it to rest and then slice it

-The right thing to do after cooking is to let the beef rest.
-Leave it at least five minutes before cutting it in half from top to button.
+The right thing to do after cooking is to let the tri-tip beef rest.
+Leave it at least five minutes before cut tri-tip in half from top to button.
 Slice it correctly to have the perfect cut which will fit every recipe.

 It is essential to know that the grain will change direction at one point.
 You’ll have to rotate your tri-tip then and keep cutting slices against the new grain direction.